Nambi-Srivatsav/Sparse-Latent-Policy-Search/README.md

 python main.py
 ```

 It loads up the simulator and starts the training.
 Displays Iteration deatails on the terminal.
 Stores 'checkpoint.npy' for every iteration.
-It contains the distrubtions learnt.
+It contains the distributions learned.

 In **configuration.py**